wekan/tcl-tk-kanban/README.md

-# Tcl/Tk Kanban Board
+# Tcl/Tk and Go Kanban Board

-A full-featured Kanban board application built with Tcl/Tk that saves boards, swimlanes, lists, and cards to a SQLite database.
+A full-featured Kanban board application with both Tcl/Tk and Go GUI implementations.
+Saves boards, swimlanes, lists, and cards to a SQLite database.

 ## Features